-The engineering degree programs evolve from the common College of Engineering requirements, which include a set of mathematics, natural sciences, and basic engineering courses.
-The core curriculum provides students with the rigorous foundation needed for more specialized engineering coursework in the major area of study.
-All of the programs of study provide students with the engineering science, design, and laboratory methods required to enter industry as fully productive engineers in their chosen fields.
+The engineering degree programs evolve from the common College of Engineering requirements, which include a set of mathematics, natural sciences, and core engineering courses, which provide students with the rigorous foundation needed for more specialized engineering coursework in the major area of study.
+All of the programs of study provide students with the engineering science, design, and laboratory background required to enter industry as fully productive engineers in their chosen fields.
 The engineering programs also provide a foundation for graduate study in engineering and other fields.